For Program Booklet, see page 61 of

 Shabbat

-Mevarekhim: Sabbath
+Mevarekhim: the Sabbath

 of Blessing